SmokeyTanvir/Behold--The-Light/README.md

-# Behold, The Light
+# ParrotEngine 🦜
- A simple 3d renderer made in OpenGL to demonstrate how to simulate lighting in Computer Graphics.
+ A simple 3d renderer made using C++ and OpenGL.